2 Corinthians 3:6

 (a) The ministry of condemnation.
 Look into the mirror of the law and you will feel condemned, every time.
 The law points out your faults and failings leaving you wretched and in despair (Rom.
 7:24).

-(b) The ministry of righteousness.
+(d) Abound in glory.
+The Holy Spirit will always seek to glorify Jesus the Righteous One (John 16:14).
 The Holy Spirit will always seek to convince you of your righteousness in Christ (John 16:8-10).

 When you sin it takes no faith to look into the mirror of the law and agree that you made a mess.
 It takes faith to listen to the Holy Spirit and agree that in Christ you are as righteous and holy as he is!
 This is the good news that turns sinners into saints.
 This is the startling revelation that empowers you to go and sin no more.